The Trap of Medication Cost

 While Spiriva works within an hour, it also does “build up” in your lungs for full effect over a number of weeks, as do inhaled steroids.
-I know I am best at the dose Dr. Smartypants prescribed, because I’ve deviated from that dose with okay-but-not-stellar results.
+I know I am best at the dose my doctor prescribed because I’ve deviated from that dose with okay-but-not-stellar results.
 Yet, sometimes this is not enough in my head to justify inhaling $2.

 Using the inhaler past zero

 Allegedly, unlike other inhalers, Spiriva claims to “lock” after the pre-set number of doses are taken.
-I haven’t actually found this to occur, using the inhaler past zero to save costs—sometimes long past when that little arrow points to zero in the red metered zone!.
+I haven’t actually found this to occur.
+I usually use my asthma inhaler past zero to save on medication costs—sometimes long past when that little arrow points to zero in the red metered zone!